[Last updated October 11, 2019]

 Within the XLSForm repeat block, you will find questions corresponding to the fields found in the related child table.
 The rules for how questions are added within a repeat are exactly the same as for questions in the main feature layer.
 The rules for changing question types, labels etc as well as for removing or reordering them are the same too.
 Just be aware you cannot take questions outside of the repeat (removing them is fair game, but not to take them out of the repeat block)

-I want to add a few notes on how select_ones behave.
+I want to add a few notes on how select_one questions behave.
 In short, every time a field in your feature service uses a coded value domain, a new select_one type of question is created.
 The coded value domains are matched by a corresponding XLSForm list in the choices worksheet.
 You are free to reduce the number of choices in the list if that makes sense for you.
 You can also change the labels in the list as you see fit.

 The values in the name column of the choices worksheet need to remain unchanged because otherwise, you will be adding data into your feature service outside the valid values set by your geodatabase domain.

-Two more notes on geodabase domains: At the moment Survey123 Connect will ignore range value domains, although if you like you can model them as constraints in the XLSForm survey worksheet relatively easy.
+Two One more note on geodabase domains: At the moment Survey123 Connect will ignore range value domains, although if you like you can model them as constraints in the XLSForm survey worksheet relatively easy.
 Also, if your feature layer has subtypes and each subtype has been assigned a coded value domain, Connect will ignore the domains as well.
 If you really wanted to model that, you could setup cascading selects manually.

 Other XLSForm columns and question types: As far as the survey worksheet in your XLSForm, columns and question types other than the ones described above will not be used.
 That is, the default, calculation, constraint, relevant columns etc will be empty.
 Question types such as groups, notes or calculates will also never be present in the initial XLSForm design.
 Now: you can, and should, use those extra columns and question types as appropriate to build a great data capture experience.
 For example: